tableau/server-client-python/docs/docs/api-ref.md

 ### Update Site

 Modifies a site.
-The site item object includes the site ID and overrides all other settings.
+The site item object must include the site ID and overrides all other settings.

 ```py
 Sites.update(site_item_object)